BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

             # action: The action being dispatched.
 # Async Thunk Functions:
     # What is a "Thunk"?
 The word "thunk" is a programming term that means "a piece of code that does some delayed work".
+    # Definition for a redux-thunk: It is a middleware for Redux that allows you to write action creators that return a function instead of an action object.
+This function can then be used to perform asynchronous operations, like making API requests or delaying dispatches, and it can dispatch multiple actions as needed.
     # 'createAsyncThunk' is a utility function provided by RTK that simplifies the process of handling asynchronous logic.
     # It is designed to handle three key aspects of an asynchronous operation
         # 1. It automatically dispatches actions corresponding to the different states of the asynchronous operation (pending, fulfilled, and rejected).
         # 2. It allows you to define and execute side effects like API calls, fetching data, etc.
         # 3. It works seamlessly with RTK’s createSlice to handle state changes based on the outcome of the async operation.
     # createAsyncThunk returns a thunk function that has to be dispatched manually by us.
 That is to initiate the asynchronous operation, we need to dispatch this thunk function.
-Once dispatched, this thunk function will be intercepted by the redux-thunk middleware which automatically executes this thunk function and during this executuion it during this execution, the middleware automatically manages and dispatches three actions corresponding to the different stages of the promise lifecycle.
+Once dispatched, this thunk function will be intercepted by the redux-thunk middleware which automatically executes this thunk function and during this executuion the middleware automatically manages and dispatches three actions corresponding to the different stages of the promise lifecycle.
     # Syntax:
         const fetchUserById = createAsyncThunk(
             'users/fetchById',  // Action type prefix